ilyasbelaoud/ilyasbelaoud/README.md

 ### 👋 About Me

 - Greetings!
-I'm Ilyas, a proactive Computer Science student, software engineer, and tech enthusiast specializing in Machine Learning and Data Science.
+I'm Ilyas, a proactive Computer Science student, software engineer, specializing in Machine Learning and Data Science.
 I have practical experience with advanced software development and am expanding my expertise in AI to solve real-world problems.
 I thrive on learning innovative technologies and collaborating on impactful projects to create efficient, scalable solutions.

 ### 🔍 I'm currently focused on: